Medically reviewed by Dr. Levent Acar, MD

 Identifying the root cause is more effective than guessing with supplements.

-Evidence-based options commonly discussed include:
+Evidence-based options for genetic hair loss include:

 - Topical minoxidil